 University & City

-The University of Tartu (UT), founded in 1632 by the Swedish king Gustavus Adolphus, is the only classical university in Estonia pursuing research and advance learning in a wide variety of disciplines ranging from medicine to philosophy, from genetics to computer science.
+The University of Tartu (UT), founded in 1632 by the Swedish king Gustavus Adolphus, is the only classical university in Estonia, pursuing research and advanced learning in a wide variety of disciplines ranging from medicine to philosophy, from genetics to computer science.

 The University of Tartu is Estonia’s leading centre of research and training.
 As Estonia’s national university, UT stresses the importance of international co-operation and partnerships with reputable research universities all over the world.
-The robust research potential of the university is evidenced by the fact that it is the only Baltic university that has been invited to join the Coimbra Group, a prestigious club of renowned research universities
+The robust research potential of the university is evidenced by the fact that it is the only Baltic university that has been invited to join the Coimbra Group, a prestigious club of renowned research universities; the Guild of European Research Intensive Universities (GUILD), a newly established organisation of European research-intensive universities; as well as the League of Euroopean Research Universities (LERU).

-UT includes nine faculties, five colleges and several regional development units, of which the latter two are situated in different parts of Estonia.
-To support and develop the professional competence of its students and academic staff, the university has entered into bilateral co-operation agreements with 48 partner institutions in 19 countries.
-Every year the University of Tartu hosts over 600 international students in its degree and semester programmes.
-International students come from more than 30 countries from all corners of the world.
+UT includes four faculties, some of which are situated in different parts of Estonia.
+To support and develop the professional competence of its students and academic staff, the university has entered into bilateral co-operation agreements with 74 partner institutions in 29 countries.
+Every year the University of Tartu hosts over 700 international students in its degree and semester programmes.
+International students come from more than 40 countries from all corners of the world.